 Relations between nations

-Even armed conflicts are magnified if, through a treaty or alliance, more countries intervene.
+Even military conflicts are magnified if, through a treaty or alliance, more countries intervene.
 The UN (United Nations Organization) , in this framework, is a supranational entity whose mission is to preserve harmony at a global level, contributing to the understanding of peoples.